giorgosdi/kube-jenkins/README.md

 # kube-jenkins

-Kube-jenkins kubernetes-native CI/CD pipelines using Jenkins as a tool to launch jobs.
+kubernetes-native CI/CD pipelines using Jenkins as a tool to launch jobs.

 **NOTE:** For people familiar with Kubernetes terminology,